 The Board of Directors is committed to maintaining good corporate governance standards

 The Board of Directors of Nykode Therapeutics is committed to maintaining good corporate governance standards.
-Nykode’s shares are traded on Euronext Growth (Oslo) and the Company seeks direction from the guidelines and procedures stipulated in the Norwegian Code of Practice for Corporate Governance (issued October 14, 2021 (NCPCG)).
+Nykode’s shares are traded on the main list of the Oslo Stock Exchange (Oslo Børs) and the Company seeks direction from the guidelines and procedures stipulated in the Norwegian Code of Practice for Corporate Governance (issued October 14, 2021 (NCPCG)).

 This corporate governance section includes the measures implemented for the efficient management and control of Nykode’s operations.
 The Board and the Executive Management of Nykode are committed to complying with the demands of shareholders and other stakeholders for efficient business operations, while at the same time being committed to running the Company independently.

-Nykode is a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel immunotherapies for cancer and infectious diseases.
+Nykode is a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel immunotherapies with a focus on the treatment of cancer and autoimmune diseases.

 The Company has established a set of guidelines that lay down the ethical standards for behavior towards colleagues, suppliers, patients, business partners and other relevant stakeholders.
 The Company has developed anti-corruption guidelines and instructions regarding the handling of waste materials that may impact the environment.